 \subsection{Interface components}

 Below, we describe components of the interface.

-\textbf{Table of deployments.} The interactive table (Figure~\ref{fig:registry}\textbf{B}) shows high-level information about each deployment in the registry (\textbf{DG2}).
-Each row represents a single deployment.
+\textbf{Table of deployments.} The interactive table (Figure~\ref{fig:registry}\textbf{B}) shows high-level information about deployments (\textbf{DG2}); each row represents a single deployment.
 The columns in the registry roughly correspond to sections in the deployment card described in Section~\ref{section:deployment_card}, with added columns for tier, description of the data product, and curator.
-The columns ``Implementation'' and ``Accounting'' contain keywords denoting whether more information is available on those topics in the deployment's card, described below.
-The column ``More info'' contains a check mark (\checkmark) if there is more information or sources available in the deployment's card.
+The columns ``Implementation'' and ``Accounting'' contain keywords denoting whether more information on those topics is available in the deployment's card, described below.
+The column ``More info'' contains a check mark (\checkmark) if there is more information or sources available in the card.
 To help users identify and compare across similar deployments (\textbf{DG3}), columns are sortable, searchable, and filterable.
-The table also includes a search bar that applies to the entire table in case users want to search a particular term but do not know which column in which it is likely to appear.
+The table also includes a search bar over the entire table so users can search a particular term without knowing which column in which it is likely to appear.\looseness=-1

 We populated the registry with 21 real-world deployments: ten at Tier 3, eight at Tier 2, and three at Tier 1.
 We aimed for a mix of deployments across type of curator (large companies, startups, government organizations, etc.) and type of deployment (summary statistics, machine learning model, etc.).
 Either the first or second author filled out each deployment according to the schema---using publicly-available materials, such as papers and blog posts---and flagged ambiguities along the way.
 The research team met to resolve ambiguities.
-Our goal was not to comprehensively document all DP deployments, but rather to curate a substantive enough selection for participants to interact with in our study.
+Our goal was not to comprehensively document all DP deployments, but rather to curate a substantive enough selection for study participants to interact with.
 We were also limited by time and resources (e.g., how many deployments for which there are detailed enough papers or blog posts to fill out a Tier 3 entry).